russinnes/fsync-mdc1200-decode/README.md

 	libpulse-dev

-Run the ./build.sh initially, as it will create a ./demod executable built for your machine architecture The included demod executable ib built on X86_32.
+Run the ./build.sh initially, as it will create a ./demod executable built for your machine architecture.
+The included demod executable is built on X86_32.